Tap30/web-components/packages/web-components/README.md

 <div align="center">

-Collection of framework-agnostic Web Components for the Tapsi Design System UI.
+Collection of framework-agnostic Web Components for the Tapsi Design System.

 </div>